I'm Karen!

 If you need help creating a budget, read my blog on why budgeting is essential.
 It tells you why you need to budget and how to budget too!

-You could also check out my very simple Excel Spreadsheet.
+You could also check out my very simple, easy to use, FREE Intentional Spending Plan.
 It’s designed to help people who are totally overwhelmed when it comes to budgeting.
 Therefore, it’s really simple to use and it is exciting to see the progress that you are making each month.

 Pay off debt